What’s the problem?

 St Gregory’s has provided specialist equipment so that hearing loss can be diagnosed in the youngest babies in St Petersburg.
 This makes it possible for families to get support as early as possible from two organisations in the city that we sponsor.

-The Club for hearing impaired children and their families runs three groups for pre-school children from as young as four-months-old.
+The Club for hearing impaired children and their families runs two groups for pre-school children from as young as four-months-old.
 It is a friendly, welcoming place, where children are helped to communicate, whether by signing and/or speaking.
 Their development is nurtured through music and play.
 Their parents can find out what their child can do, not just what their limitations are.
 The parents are wonderful at supporting each other, and passing on what they have learnt at the Club to other families in the same situation.

 This organisation work miracles.
 Thanks to the Club, children are getting the appropriate hearing aids or cochlear implants to help them hear.
 Thanks to the Club toddlers are learning to talk and going on to attend mainstream kindergartens and school.